 Many medical assistants are employed in Doctor's offices, hospitals, ambulatory centers, and emergency departments.
-Some are employed directly by doctors as 'private assistants' while others work as 'surgical assistants'.
+Some are employed directly by doctors as 'private assistants' while others work as 'surgical assistants.
 They also work in clinics, surgery centers, and general and specialty medical offices.
-Their broad educational background plus specialized focus, allows medical assistants to function well in a number of diverse areas of their field.
-Employment possibilities in addition to MA, include, surgery schedulers, materials managers, organ/tissues procurement and preservation, cardiac catheterization laboratories, product development, EKG technicians, phlebotomists and sales.
-A number of medical assistants become instructors after 3 years of experience in the field.
+Their broad educational background plus specialized focus allows medical assistants to function well in a number of diverse areas of their field.
+Employment possibilities in addition to MA, include, surgery schedulers, materials managers, organ/tissues procurement and preservation, cardiac catheterization laboratories, product development, EKG technicians, phlebotomists, and sales.